cherifon/TryHackMe/Security Footage/Write-up.md

 ## Description

-Someone broke into our office last night, but they destroyed the hard drives with the security footage.
-Can you recover the footage?
+Link to the challenge: [Security Footage](https://tryhackme.com/room/securityfootage) *Someone broke into our office last night, but they destroyed the hard drives with the security footage.
+Can you recover the footage?*

 ## Solution